Avocarrot/hiring/back-end/code-review-exchange/on-site.md

 # Objective

-For this assignment we'll be extending the implementation of the bidder you developed previously.
+For this assignment we'll be extending the functionality of the codebase you reviewed in your assignment.

 # Tasks